 I was my chipper self again, smiling, and being a goofball, but the thing is that when you’re in that altered state of emotion it can feel as if it will never pass.
 Because I know I have this vulnerability, however, it’s a little easier for me to eventually recognize it and then wrap my head around it all.

 When I woke feeling myself again, it was so amazing to feel calm and happy once more.
-While it didn’t feel like I had much of a break, I’m so thankful that I have friends and family in Christ who will partner with me in prayer; and the relief of that two week rollercoaster ride being over has left me feeling overjoyed, refreshed, and ready to go again.
+While it didn’t feel as if I had much of a break on my break from blogging, I’m so thankful that I have friends and family in Christ who will partner with me in prayer.
+The relief of that two week rollercoaster ride coming to an end has left me feeling overjoyed, refreshed, and ready to go again.

 “Every valley shall be filled in, every mountain and hill made low.
 The crooked roads shall become straight, the rough ways smooth.”